AndreDiop/Password-Generator/README.md

 Utilizing knowledge of Javascript, for loops, truth statements and methods, I was able to create a password generator that generates a password based on user specifications.

+12/31/2020
+Coming back to this app I have since added some effects to the background, and given the text this retro led effect.
+The more and more I saw it, the more it gave me Matrix vibes, so I think I will eventually take it in that direction visually.

 ## Access

 Users will access the page through either the direct link to the deployed application